 Overview

-Oxford City Council is redeveloping East Oxford Community Centre to create a sustainable, cultural hub for future generations.
+Oxford City Council has redeveloped East Oxford Community Centre to create a sustainable, cultural hub for future generations.

-The new community centre, delivered by ODS, will provide a modern, accessible, purpose-built centre with a lower carbon footprint.
+The new community centre was delivered by ODS and aims to provide a modern, accessible, purpose-built centre with a lower carbon footprint.

 Location